First year student resources

 In order to enroll, you will need to complete the placement exam, and then register for a section of your course through preference selection.
 For details, see the above notes about the calculus sequence, placement exam, and checklist for enrolling in calculus.

-If you have completed a multivariable calculus course, and your major does not require calculus, then you can enroll directly in a higher level math course.
-Frequent choices for many majors include linear algebra (Math 222, 225, or 226), probability theory (Math 241), discrete mathematics (Math 244), or differential equations (Math 246).
+For courses to start with, after multivariable: Frequent choices for many majors include linear algebra (Math 222, 225, or 226), probability theory (Math 241), discrete mathematics (Math 244), or differential equations (Math 246).
 You will find these described under “Linear algebra” and “Other courses at the 200 level” above.
-If you need any help choosing, please don’t hesitate to write to math.dus@yale.edu, stop by one of our office hours, posted on the Math DUS website, or consult the DUS of your major for recommendations.
+If you need any help choosing, please don’t hesitate to stop by the academic fair, write to math.dus@yale.edu, stop by one of our August office hours (to be posted on the Math DUS website,) or consult the DUS of your major for recommendations.

 Contact information